Program Policies and Requirements

 Because the Undergraduate Fellowships Program is a service-learning program, the service work is only one of the expectations of fellows.
 Other program requirements include preparatory activities, debriefings, reporting, donor stewardship, and group reflection, which vary from fellowship to fellowship.

 Fellows who will be working in domestic high cost-of-living areas will receive additional cost-of-living supplements.
-Fellows serving in the San Francisco Bay Area, the Los Angeles-area, New York City, and Washington, D.C. will receive an additional $1,000 cost-of-living supplement.
-Students serving in Boulder, Seattle, Honolulu, and Boston will receive an additional $500 cost-of-living supplement.* (*Cost-of-living supplements are not available for students who will be working virtually.)
+Fellows serving in the San Francisco Bay Area, the Los Angeles-area, New York City, Washington, D.C., Boston, Chicago, Honolulu, and Seattle will receive an additional $500 cost-of-living supplement*. (*Cost-of-living supplements are not available for students who will be working fully virtually.)

 Supplements for safety/security, vaccinations, and airfare may be available for fellows who are traveling internationally, but are not guaranteed.